krismsd/riskTechChallenge/README.md

 ```
 npm install -g polymer-cli # Install polymer cli
-polymer serve # serve the site
+polymer serve # Serve the site
 ```

 The site should now be running at http://localhost:8080/